mmatokovic/neving/README.md

 ## Branches

 * The `main` branch is where the site is automatically built from, and is the place to put changes relevant to the current version.
+* The `stage` branch is where we store changes that are related to the next release.
 * The `dev` branch is where we store changes that are related to the next release.
+* The `feature/` branch used for work on new feature.

 ## License